 When I was a teenager, we made a trip to Los Angeles and a family friend took us to a Japanese restaurant.
 I remember it well, because I was going through that phase where you’re willing to do things on a dare, not because you’re keenly interested in new experiences, but because you want to show off that you’re not afraid of taking on a few dares.
 And I remember some of my family flipping out a little when we were presented with a big, shiny wooden board covered with raw strips of fish, lined up in neat rows, ready to be eaten just as is.

-Because part of my youthful folly of trying the be daring and ‘different’ was using chopsticks to eat everything (as if just being myself wasn’t enough…), I was also happy to be able to show off my mastery with les baguettes, as they’re called in French.
+Because part of my youthful folly of trying to be daring and ‘different’ was using chopsticks to eat everything (as if just being myself wasn’t enough…), I was also happy to be able to show off my mastery with les baguettes, as they’re called in French.
 And I was going to fearlessly eat raw fish with them.

 I don’t remember what I ate exactly, but I do remember that trepidation of my first bite, and seeing a few people at the table squirm as I chewed and swallowed the first of those cold, slippery slices of fish.
 Of course, sushi is now considered normal fare in many countries and you can buy it in supermarkets, airports, and even in the frozen food section.
 And I’ve been in pretty remote towns in both the United States and in France, and have passed restaurants serving sushi, or les sushis.